-Program Improvement, a Federal Intervention Program A BRIEF HISTORY OF OUR SCHOOL'S PLACEMENT IN PROGRAM
+Program Improvement, a Federal Intervention Program

+A BRIEF HISTORY OF OUR SCHOOL'S PLACEMENT IN PROGRAM

 IMPROVEMENT: Cureton has been in Program Improvement (PI) since 2008.
-In 2012, the school moved one stage lower in the program, from stage (year) 2 to 3.
+In 2013, the school moved one stage lower in the program, from stage (year) 3 to 4.
 There are five stages in total.
-In California, 390 elementary schools were in stage 3 of PI as of December 2012.
+In California, 369 elementary schools were in stage 4 of PI as of December 2013.

-THE STAGES OF PROGRAM IMPROVEMENT: Program Improvement is a fivestage process for monitoring, improving, and, if necessary, reorganizing any school that receives federal money under the Title I section of No Child Left Behind (NCLB).
+THE STAGES OF PROGRAM IMPROVEMENT: Program Improvement is a five-stage process for monitoring, improving, and, if necessary, reorganizing any school that receives federal money under the Title I section of No Child Left Behind (NCLB).
 Schools in PI get extra attention from their district office to help them improve.

-FEDERAL INTERV ENTION PROGRAM

-PI

-DROCRAMI MPROVEMENT

-FROGRAM

-In PI since 2008

-Stage of Pl 3 of 5

-Moved one

-Change stage lower

-in 2012 (did not make

-AYP)
+FEDERAL INTERVENTION PROGRAM PI PROGRAM IMPROVEMENT In PI since 2008 Stage 4 of 5 Change in 2013 Moved one stage lower (did not make AYP)

-SOURCE: PI status is based on the Accountability Progress Report of October 2012.
-A school can be in Program Improvement based on students' test results in the 2011-2012 school year or earlier.
+SOURCE: PI status is based on the Accountability Progress Report of September 2013.
+A school can be in Program Improvement based on students' test results in the 2012-2013 school year or